Fastway INSIGHT logo | FastwayF1.com

 F1 Tickets

-The short answer: which Hungarian GP grandstands are most worth it?
+The short answer: which Hungarian GP grandstands look most worth it in 2026?

-• Gold 4 if you want the best mix of action and overtaking potential
+• T1 if you want the best mix of overtaking potential and race action

-• Super Gold if comfort, cover, and the premium main-straight experience matter most
+• Hungaroring grandstand if comfort, cover, and the main-straight experience matter most

-• Gold 1 and Gold 2 if you care most about the start, finish, and grid atmosphere
+• Grid 1 / Grid 3 if you care most about the start, finish, and podium atmosphere

 That does not mean the most expensive seat is automatically the best seat.
-At Hungaroring, “worth it” usually comes down to whether you care most about race action, comfort, event feel, or value.
+At Hungaroring, “worth it” is really about whether you care most about action, comfort, ceremony, or value.

 Budapest